 The unique organization, Stroller Warriors Fort Belvoir, is part of the global Stroller Warriors network founded by Stephanie Geraghty, who won Military Spouse Magazine's 2012 Marine Corps Spouse of the Year award for her efforts in creating the program.
 The organization aims to provide a setting where military families can engage in physical exercise and enjoy outdoor activity.

 "I established our first chapter at Camp Lejeune, N.C., in January 2010.
 Since then, we've grown by the hundreds and have initiated new chapters worldwide," Geraghty said.
 "We host workouts at playgrounds and run on asphalt trails, which allow us to get in a safe workout.
 This also makes it possible for older children to ride their bikes.

-"Afterwards, the kids enjoy a playgroup at the park while we finish our workout.
-Standard meeting times are weekday mornings and our running workouts are usually around 40 minutes, followed by some core circuit training and abs workouts, and play time.
-All workouts and events are organized and communicated through our Facebook pages,” she said.
+"Afterwards, the kids enjoy a play group at the park while we finish our workout.
+Standard meeting times are weekday mornings, and our running workouts are usually around 40 minutes, followed by some core circuit training and abs workouts, and play time.
+All workouts and events are organized and communicated through our Facebook pages."

-Pannell added an important aspect of the Stroller Warriors program is the strong sense of community and camaraderie that develops among its members and the encouragement the organization provides to reach personal goals.
+Pannell said an important aspect of the Stroller Warriors program is the strong sense of community and camaraderie that develops among its members and the encouragement the organization provides to reach personal goals.

-"Many members bring their children with them for workouts and then, afterwards, the children get some time to play.
-We accept all ability levels, from the first-time runners, just getting back into running, or the regular runner,” Pannell said.
+"Many members bring their children with them for workouts, and then, afterwards, the children get some time to play.
+We accept all ability levels, from the first-time runners, just getting back into running, or the regular runner.